 Easiklip solid hardwood Flooring is rated for radiant floor heating up to 30° Celsius when using the proper vapor barrier and underlayment.
 It really is the best of both worlds as you have the natural good looks of solid hardwood, but with the dimensional stability of engineered flooring.

 Floating Installation Over Nailed Down

-Another conundrum when determining what type of wood flooring to use with radiant heat is installation type.
+Another conundrum when determining what type of solid hardwood flooring to use with radiant heat is installation type.
 Thicker hardwood floors are usually recommended to be nailed down, but doing so sometimes causes your floor to buckle as it cannot expand and contract with weather changes.
-Thinner flooring not only have limited durability, but it can also warp over the radiant heating.
+Thinner hardwood flooring not only have limited durability, but it can also warp over the radiant heating.

 Once again, the Easiklip installation method is your best option for radiant floor heating.
 Expansion gaps are automatically set as the boards clip into position, allowing your floor the ability to 'float' but without warping and buckling due to the radiant tubes underneath.

 NOTE: You can experience the Easiklip easy DIY hardwood system for yourself by grabbing a FREE sample pack today.
 Just click "add to cart" below.

 The type of hardwood you choose for installation best wood flooring for radiant heat is also very important.
 First off, it provides the look and appeal of the room where it is installed.
 Beyond that though, the type of wood also determines the flooring's stability.
 The Easiklip line of White Oak flooring is a great choice not only based on looks, but also because of its thermal integrity.

 Even the best types of floating flooring can fail when installed over radiant heat if a few precautions and tips aren't followed.
 Tips to remember include:

 - Have the actual in-floor radiant heating operating for a full two weeks before installing the wood so the boards can get acclimated to the room temperature.